ryanklee/think-taink/README.md

 pytest
 ```

-Note: We do not perform front-end testing.
-Our testing strategy focuses on unit and integration tests to ensure the core functionality of the system.

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, the process for submitting pull requests, and coding standards.

 ## Documentation

 For more detailed information about the project's components and architecture, please refer to the `docs/` directory.
-This includes a summary of the Claude API documentation (`claude_api_summary.md`) for quick reference when working with the API.

-## Error Handling and Logging

-The project now includes a robust error handling system with custom exceptions.
-Logs are automatically rotated to prevent excessive file sizes.
-Check the `logs/` directory for detailed application logs.

-## Version Control for Principles and Heuristics

-The system now includes version control for principles and heuristics, allowing for tracking of changes over time.
-This feature enhances the system's ability to learn and adapt.
+## Deployment

+This project supports deployment on Dokku.
+For detailed instructions, see [docs/dokku_deployment.md](docs/dokku_deployment.md).

 ## License